 Admittedly, I never saw any of the live-action Transformers films (or any Transformers works in general) until recently.
 It was one of those popular franchises like Marvel's Avengers or Pirates of the Caribbean I never really paid attention to growing up.
 Dispite this, I've always gotten a weird sense of "nostalgia" from this movie, like it was a fond part of my childhood even though it wasn't.
 I strongly accociate it with Super Bowl commercials and Blackberry phones in my mind for whatever reason.

 Sometime in 2022, I sat down to watch the first movie, purely out of curiousity.
-I dropped it during the car dealership scene (So, 12~13 minutes in) because the secondhand embarrasment radiating from Sam and his stupid dad was so unbearable I could not continue to watch.
+I dropped it during the car dealership scene (So, 12~13 minutes in) because the secondhand embarrassment radiating from Sam and his stupid dad was so unbearable I could not continue to watch.
+Sorry Sam. lol

-Now that I've seen it again, and in its entirety this time around; I can definitly say that this film is a product of its time.
+Now that I've seen it again, and in its entirety this time around; I can definitely say that this film is a product of its time.
 A thrilling yet mindless action blockbuster/US Military propaganda film with a few product placements and sexist jokes sprinkled in.
-It's not a deep or compelling film at all, and the purpose of this page is not to convice you otherwise.
+It's not a deep or compelling film at all, and the purpose of this page is not to convince you otherwise.

 But I do see some potential in it.
-A film about the Cybertronian Civil War on Earth from the perspective of a human who suddenly has the weight of both worlds dropped onto their shoulders sounds really good on paper.
-A few script changes, cuts and more character development/character-focused scenes could bring this up to Transformers One levels of quality.
+A film about the Cybertronian Civil War on Earth from the perspective of a human who suddenly has the weight of both worlds dropped onto their shoulders sounds really cool on paper.
+I feel like script changes, removal of some of the military scenes, having the main Autobots show up earlier, having more Transformers (I was thinking maybe have Primus show up in a dream/vision Sam has?) and having more character development/character-focused scenes and not killing off Jazz could've brought this up to Transformers One levels of quality (in my eyes at least.)

 The only piece of Bayformers merch I own.